mikelevins/bard/docs/bard.md

 **List**

+    (), (0 1 2 3 4)
     [], [0 1 2 3 4]

-An ordered sequence of values
+An ordered sequence of values.
+The two syntaxes shown are interchangeable, except that the second tells Bard not to interpret the list as a function call.
+The expression

+    [0 1 2 3 4]

+is equivalent to

+    (list 0 1 2 3 4)

 **Table**